bluebrown/tomcat-custom/README.md

 ## server.xml

 Automatic deployment and unpacking of war files has been disabled.
+We can put the already exploded war file in tomcats webapps folder.
+That will speed up the start of the container and also lower the attack surface.

 ```xml
 <Host name="localhost"  appBase="webapps"